vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 ## Testing the Client and Server

-The first thing we want to is test whether authenticated connections are acting secure by ensuring proper rejection of an unauthenticated setup.
-This listing, we will look at the options chosen in this test case:
+Lets produce some integration tests.
+We want to standup the RSocketServer on it's network port, then send real authenticated frames over the wire.
+We will also know whether authenticated connections are acting secure by ensuring proper rejection of an unauthenticated setup.
+In this listing, we will look at the options chosen in this test case:

 ```kotlin
 @SpringBootTest         // 1